 While some view the I-Ching as a book of Oracles, it's much more than that.
 It's a book of life, literally.
 DNA, the genetic instructions used in the development and functioning of all known living organisms, is often compared to a set of blueprints, a recipe, or a code.

 The basis of DNA is + and -.
 This is also binary code.
 Computer language operates on this philosophy and so is the basis of all human language.

-So lets look at the similarities between the I-Ching and DNA.
-In his 1979 book Martin Schonberger (the author of The I Ching and the Genetic Code: The Hidden Key to Life) puts this about as simple as one can when creating a bridge between science, genetics and oracles.
+So, lets look at the similarities between the I-Ching and DNA.
+In his 1979 book Martin Schonberger (the author of The I Ching and the Genetic Code: The Hidden Key to Life) explained as simple as one can when creating a bridge between science, genetics and oracles.